amenk/docs-2/guides/hosting/configurations/shopware/html-sanitizer.md

 <<< @/docs/snippets/config/html_sanitizer.yaml

+## Disabling the Sanitizer

+If the sanitizer is turned off, someone with content editing rights can add JavaScript to the page to get more privileges.
+However, turning off the sanitizer doesn't increase risks for attackers without admin panel access.

 If you want to deactivate the sanitizer despite security risks, you can also do this in the `z-shopware.yaml` using the following code:

 <<< @/docs/snippets/config/html_sanitizer_disabled.yaml